-As a foundation board member, Armstrong hopes to steer MLKCH into becoming a national role model for quality healthcare in underserved communities.
+As a foundation board member, Brad hopes to steer MLKCH into becoming a national role model for quality healthcare in underserved communities.

 “We have to be open to new ideas all of the time.
 Healthcare is constantly changing; there will always be new ways of doing things.
 That’s why it’s called practicing medicine.” —Denise Pines